Classification: Tyrosine Kinase Inhibitor

 Nail and Skin Changes

-EGFR inhibitors, such as gefitinib, have some unique nail and skin side effects that you may develop.
+Gefitinib has some unique nail and skin side effects that you may develop.
 Patients may develop a rash.
 While this rash may look like acne, it is not, and should not be treated with acne medications.
-The rash may appear red, swollen, crusty and dry and feel sore.
+The rash may appear red, swollen, crusty, dry and feel sore.
 You may also develop very dry skin, which may crack, be itchy or become flaky or scaly.
-The rash my be the worst during the first few weeks of treatment, but may continue until treatment is stopped.
+The rash typically starts in the first week of treatment, but can occur at any time during treatment.
 Tips for managing your skin include:

 While receiving gefitinib, you may develop an inflammation of the skin around the nail bed/cuticle areas of toes or fingers, which is called paronychia.
 It can appear red, swollen or pus filled.
 Nails may develop "ridges" in them or fall off.
 You may also develop cuts or cracks that look like small paper cuts in the skin on your toes, fingers or knuckles.
 These side effects may appear several months after starting treatment, but can last for many months after treatment stops.

 While receiving gefitinib, some patients may develop irritation or damage to the cornea (clear part covers the eyeball) or changes in your eyesight.
 Notify your healthcare team if you develop any eye pain, swelling, redness or any vision changes, including blurriness and sensitivity to light.

 In addition, your eyelashes may grow very fast, become very long, and bother your eyes.
 This will resolve when the medication is stopped.
 You may need to trim your eyelashes- or have someone do it for you to prevent this from becoming irritating.